bevyengine/rfcs/rfcs/45-stageless.md

 The first axis is consists of the `.in_set` relationships.
 These form a graph that describes the hierachy of system sets.
 The other axis consists of the `.before` and `.after` relationships.
-Those form dependency graphs (conceptually, each set/schedule is one).
+Those form dependency graphs (conceptually, each set/schedule is one of these).
 Dependencies involving system sets become flattened into dependencies on the systems in those sets.

 These are the errors: